I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-iocreatefileex.md

 The FILE_READ_DATA, FILE_WRITE_DATA, FILE_EXECUTE, and FILE_APPEND_DATA <i>DesiredAccess</i> flags are incompatible with creating or opening a directory file.

-### -param ObjectAttributes [in]
+`ObjectAttributes`

 A pointer to an <a href="..\wudfwdm\ns-wudfwdm-_object_attributes.md">OBJECT_ATTRIBUTES</a> structure already initialized by the <a href="..\wudfwdm\nf-wudfwdm-initializeobjectattributes.md">InitializeObjectAttributes</a> routine.
 If the caller is running in the system process context, this parameter can be <b>NULL</b>.
 Otherwise, the caller must set the OBJ_KERNEL_HANDLE attribute in the call to <b>InitializeObjectAttributes</b>.
 Members of this structure for a file object include the following.

 <table>